Boston Cream Poke Cake slice with pudding and chocolate ganache

 People also search for “Can you use homemade cake instead of boxed mix?”
 The answer is yes, but the boxed mix is a lifesaver for busy days.
 It provides consistent results every time, making it the perfect base for soaking up that creamy pudding.

-ding" id="how-to-choose-the-best-cake-mix-and-pudding">How to Choose the Best Cake Mix and Pudding
+How to Choose the Best Cake Mix and Pudding

 When picking a cake mix, choose one labeled as “butter recipe” or “super moist” for the richest flavor and texture.
 For pudding, French Vanilla brings a hint of elegance, but chocolate or banana flavors also work beautifully for creative variations.